Google just gave Huawei a wakeup call

 Not all of these are devastating developments.
 While a Bloomberg report said chipmakers like Intel, Qualcomm and Broadcom have told staff they won't be selling parts to Huawei until further notice, the Chinese company is capable of making its own chips.
 Sure, it uses lower-end Qualcomm processors for some of its midrange phones.
 But in recent years, it's been moving its handset business towards adopting its own Kirin chipsets and Balong modems.
 Huawei's Kirin 900-series options of late have proven to be powerful enough to rival Qualcomm's high-end Snapdragons, so it's likely its phones won't suffer performance setbacks by switching.

 It gets trickier with laptop processors.
 The space is dominated by Intel, and, as far as we know, Huawei has had no experience making PC chipsets.
-Even if it does, or, and this is less probable, partners with AMD to use their CPUs, consumers tend to prefer Intel-branded components.
+Even if it does or, and this is less probable, if it partners with AMD to use its CPUs, consumers tend to prefer Intel-branded components.
 It's most likely that, for the foreseeable future, Huawei's laptop ambitions are on hold.

 The loss of Android